 Pistachio (For garnishing)

-How to make Kesar Peda with Milk and Milk Powder
+How to make Kesar Peda step by step

 - For making kesar peda, first, take 1 cup (250 ml) of milk from the 1-litre milk and mix it with milk powder.
 Stir well to keep the mix lump free.

-- Then Mix the “milk powder mixed milk” with the rest of the milk.
+- Then mix the “milk powder mixed milk” with the rest of the milk kept in the pan.

 - Start boiling the milk on medium heat.